component/resized/Readme.md

 # on-resize

-  listen for size changes on elements without polling
+  Listen for size changes on elements without polling.

+  The technique is originally from: http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/

 ## Installation